 Professor of Philosophy, Theology, and Ethics

-Dr. Wildman also maintains numerous invaluable resource web sites for the study of philosophy, theology, ethics, religion, religion and science, ecological ethics, and the scientific study of religion.
-Those sites contain a wealth of information, from reviews and bibliographies to web links and pictures.
+Dr. Wildman also maintains numerous invaluable resource web sites for the study of philosophy, theology, ethics, religion, religion and science, ecological ethics, and the scientific study of religion, listed at WesleyWildman.com.
+Those sites feature the incredible work of generations of Boston University graduate students and contain a wealth of information on a wide variety of topics.